GPSPic/Employee_Management/readme.md

 ### Employee Management App

 ### To run the app locally
 This app uses Flask, Jinja2, Python3 and PostgreSQL to run.
-It can be launched via a interface such as VSCode.
+It can be launched via an interface such as VSCode.
 Open your terminal:
 - ```create db [choicename]``` to create the database.
 - ```psql -d [choicename] -f db/employee_management.sql``` to create tables and populate with some prepared information.